techgnosis/tanzu-gitops/README.md

 ## TODO
-* Switch to Harbor tile when it's included in TKGIMC, assuming 1.9
+* Switch to Harbor 2 tile when it's included in TKGIMC, assuming 1.9
 * Airgapped Helm.
 Relocate images with `kbld` and use `charts-syncer` to fix the Helm charts
+* Add Tekton pipelines
 * Combine spring-petclinic and product-api into the same cluster called `diy`.
 Use some RBAC to make it work.
 Apply it with TMC.
 * Add a pipeline to get test-app into TAS
 * Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443